Acanthocereus tetragonus 'Fairy Castle'

 Fairy Castle Cactus is easy to care for.
 It is one of the most commonly sold indoor cacti because of its popularity among beginners.
 You can find them at any garden center, online, or even your local grocery store.
-They are often sold with bright straw pink or yellow flowers hot-glued to its spires to add color.
-Many growers prefer to gently remove the fake flowers, or allow them to fall off as the cactus grows.
+They are often sold with bright straw pink or yellow flowers hot-glued to their spires to add color.
+However, many growers prefer to gently remove the fake flowers or allow them to fall off as the cactus grows.

-This cactus is a full sun plant that requires well drained soil.
+This cactus is a full sun plant that requires well-drained soil.
 Plant Fairy Castle Cactus in an unglazed clay pot that allows excess moisture to evaporate.
-It will grow best in a good cactus potting soil or you can make your own.
+It will grow best in good cactus potting soil, or you can make your own.

 - Back to genus Acanthocereus

 - Succupedia: Browse succulents by Scientific Name, Common Name, Genus, Family, USDA Hardiness Zone, Origin, or cacti by Genus

 Click on a photo to see a larger version.